I love cookies, and now I have a cookie recipe book, watch what I do with it.

 Dusted Cookies

 SO,today was supposed to be a second attempt at the failed Chocolate-Covered Macaroons, and we finally got a mixer, but there were no more of the things that stick in the mixers and spin...yep, forgot exactly what they are called...whatever.
 So, I decided to try more drop cookies, the type of cookie that generally works out.
 After much deliberation, I settled on Dusted Cookies.
 These were initially appealing because they were decorated in a similar fashion to black and white cookies (white on one side, black on the other), but with sugar and cocoa powder.
-These cookies mark the first batch that I have ever added milk into, and the first batch that didn't have more than like a cup of sugar, so I was curious as to how sweet they could possibly be.
+These cookies mark the first batch that I have ever added milk into, and the first batch that didn't have

 The dough worked out alright.
 It seemed a bit stickier than it was supposed to, but it still worked, and I was still able to make rounded drops out of it.
 The baking was quick, only 2 pans with like 15 cookies each on them, for about 15 minutes.
 Thankfully, I checked at like 14 minutes as my usual worrying self does to ensure that they were not burning...because that is definitely one of the saddest things ever...burnt cookies.
 Unfortunately, I was a little late with half of the cookies on the older, less silvery pan of ours.
 Some of the bottoms were a little past GOLDEN BROWN but definitely still edible.
 The other pan was just about perfect, so I took them both out and had my roommate and his guests taste test them...